PEXANE2/azure-docs.tr-tr/articles/role-based-access-control/quickstart-assign-role-user-portal.md

 ---
-title: Öğretici - bir kullanıcı, RBAC ve Azure portalını kullanarak Azure kaynaklarına erişim | Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and the Azure portal
-description: Azure portalında rol tabanlı erişim denetimi (RBAC) kullanarak Azure kaynaklarına kullanıcı erişim hakkında bilgi edinin.
+description: In this tutorial, learn how to grant a user access to Azure resources using role-based access control (RBAC) in the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon